Tuesday, April 24, 2012

 The silence continues...: Maniac Cop 2 (1990)

-starring: Robert Davi, Claudia Christian and Michael Lerner
+Starring: Robert Davi, Claudia Christian and Michael Lerner

 Previously on Maniac Cop...

 Having in his hands Jack Forrest (Bruce Campbell), the one cop who won't stop on putting an end to his reign of terror, officer Matt Cordell (AKA Maniac Cop) was an axe away from finishing off one meddling law enforcer.
 But with a squadron of police closing in, Matt was forced to retreat in a van while Jack jumps in and tries to take control of the wheel, distracting Cordell long enough to ran through a broken pole and impale the deranged law enforcer straight into the chest.
-A scream was heard, and both Jack and the Maniac Cop plunges into the river.
+A scream was heard, and both Jack and the Maniac Cop plunged into the river.

 Officer Forrest swam to safety, believing the hulking terror is down and drowned.

 He believed wrong.